buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 of test you want to query and buildtest will fetch all records for each named test.
 Let's see an example to illustrate the point.
 We can see that each test is stored as a JSON format and buildtest keeps track of metadata for each test such as `user`, `hostname`, `command`, path to output and error file, content of test, state of test, returncode, etc...

-.. program-output:: cat docgen/getting_started/report/buildtest_inspect_names.txt
+In this example, we will retrieve record for test name **circle_area** which will print the raw content of the test in JSON format.

+.. command-output:: buildtest inspect name circle_area

-You can query multiple tests by specifying them as positional arguments in the format: ``buildtest inspect name <test1> <test2>``
-In example below we see buildtest reports all records for each positional argument.
+You can query multiple tests as positional arguments in the format: ``buildtest inspect name <test1> <test2>`` In this next example, we will retrieve test records for ``bash_shell`` and  ``python_hello``.

-.. program-output:: cat docgen/getting_started/report/buildtest_inspect_multi_names.txt
+.. command-output:: buildtest inspect name bash_shell python_hello

 Inspecting Test by ID
 ~~~~~~~~~~~~~~~~~~~~~~